LIBERAL ARTS UNDERGRADUATE GRADUATION AND COMMENCEMENT INFORMATION

 You are able to view your graduation application status in your One Student Center by navigating to ‘My Academics and Grades’ and selecting ‘Graduation Status’.
 Within a week of submitting your Graduation Application you should see the status "Program in Review" and your intended graduation term listed.
 Review all the information for accuracy and alert Student Affairs to any errors.

-Minors are confirmed in departments.
-Please be in contact with your minor department, if applicable, to ensure that you have finalized your minor after coursework has been completed.
-If you are completing minor coursework in the same semester of graduation it is very important that you are in timely communication because there is a short turnaround from final grades to degree conferral.
+Minors are confirmed in Student Affairs.
+Please visit the Minor Declaration Form to let us know you are working towards a Liberal Arts minor.
+If you are completing minor coursework in the same semester of graduation it is very important that you are in timely communication with Student Affairs because there is a short turnaround from final grades to degree conferral.

 Graduating with Distinction